heuperman/bank_tech_test/README.md

 # Bank tech test

 Record deposits and withdrawals from an account.
-See all transfers, with the date it took place and uthe resulting balance on a bank statement.
+See all transfers, with the date it took place and the resulting balance on a bank statement.

 ## Setup
 Install bundler: